marisarpo/horizons-week02/day2/responsive/README.md

-In this final Part, you're going to get a taste of the power of Bootstrap to help build interactive, responsive user interfaces--something we will rely heavily upon over the next few days to build a real web app.
+In this final Part, you're going to get a taste of the power of Bootstrap to help build interactive, responsive user interfaces &mdash; something we will rely heavily upon over the next few days to build a real web app.
 Take a look at the Bootstrap [Components] to get an idea for the sort of components you get out of the box with Bootstrap.
 Your task is to add a nav bar with a drop-down menu to the